rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 - Opportunity gap analysis

 **Presenter Commentary:**
-"Now Marcus has a complete picture: trending products, target demographics, seasonal patterns, and competitive landscape.
+"Now Marcus has a complete picture: trending products, target markets, seasonal patterns, and competitive landscape.
 This is the kind of intelligence that can make or break a product launch."

 ### Scene 4: Strategic Recommendations (1 minute)